 The Annapurna massif and surrounding area are protected by Nepal’s first and largest conservation area, one of the most beautiful treks in the world.

-Mount Annapurna is one of the most famous trek destinations in Nepal.
+Annapurna I (8167m).
+Annapurna I is tenth among Earth’s fourteen eight-thousands.
 At an altitude of 8091 meters, it lies in the western Himalayas of Nepal.
-Annapurna comprises of arrays of various mountain ranges up to 55 kilometers.
-Among these ranges, Annapurna-1 stands at an elevation of 8091 meters being the 10th highest mountain range in the world.
-This expedition was first carried out by a French Expedition led by Maurice Herzog and Louis Lachenal in 1950.
+This mountain section is a 55 km-long massif bounded by the Kali Gandaki Gorge on the west, the Marshyangdi River on the north and east, and Pokhara Valley on the south. this is one of the most technical climbing peaks in the Himalayas.
+Among these ranges, Annapurna 1 stands at an elevation of 8091 meters being the 10th highest mountain range in the world. it was first climbed in 1950, as the first 8000 m plus summit conquered by the French team under Maurice Herzog.
 This team was the first ones to explore the Kali Gandaki valley.

 BEST SESSION TO VISIT NEPAL